-When manual testing becomes cumbersome, there is a need to switch to automate the test cases which is a more robust and efficient way of testing an application.
-We can also include screenshots of the application while automating which can be used for future reference and validation.
-Evolution of traditional and the creation of modern businesses across different industries (such as Entertainment, Travel, Banking, Food, etc.,) has led to an increase in the development of mobile applications.
+When manual testing becomes cumbersome, the need to switch to automating your test cases becomes clear.
+A more robust and efficient way of testing an application, we can also include screenshots of the application while automating, which can be used for future reference and validation.
+Evolution of the traditional and the creation of modern businesses across different industries (such as Entertainment, Travel, Banking, Food, etc.) has led to an increase in the development of mobile applications.
 Consumers are increasingly relying on mobile devices to access the internet.
-The need for test automation is rapidly increasing with advancements/modifications made to an ever-increasing number of mobile applications and ensure the applications work as desired on different devices.
+The need for test automation is rapidly increasing with advancements/modifications made to an ever-increasing number of mobile applications and the need to ensure the applications work as desired on different devices.

 What is the need for testing mobile applications?

 The primary purpose of testing mobile apps is to ensure an error-free experience to the user of the application.
 To keep your customers engaged while using the application and ensure bug-free experience.
 The UI of the application and the application design and response is vital for better customer experience.

 Mobile automation testing uses a pyramid approach as suggested by Mike Cohn.
 It is not realistic to use the same approach for all of the applications.
 You can tweak the pyramid according to your requirements and the way the application is designed.
 Below is one approach that might work for some of your mobile applications.